opencord/voltha-docs/testing/certification.rst

 .. attention::

-    This page contains outdated information, as the ONF marketplace is no longer available.
+    This page contains outdated information, as the LF BB marketplace is no longer available.

-VOLTHA is part of the `continuous certification program at ONF <https://opennetworking.org/continuous-certification-program/>`_.
+VOLTHA is part of the `continuous certification program at LF BB <https://lfbroadband.org/continuous-certification-program/>`_.
-You can see the currently certified products in the `ONF marketplace <https://opennetworking.org/marketplace/?_product_project=voltha>`_.
+You can see the currently certified products in the `LF BB marketplace <https://lfbroadband.org/marketplace/?_product_project=voltha>`_.

 The following document describes the procedure to include and certify an OLT or an ONU with VOLTHA.
 The process of getting a product certified